GetDKAN/dkan/docs/admin/managing_existing_content.rst

 The main Content page is the most comprehensive place to find and access content to edit an individual piece.
 Though the menu is comprehensive, editing the details of a piece of content can only happen one at a time.
 From the Admin Menu, click on the **Content** link to access all the content that exists on the site.

 As the Site Manager, you have access to create all content types possible as well as edit, unpublish, and delete all existing content regardless of who the author is.
-You can create new content from this page as well as manage all the existing content and files on your Granicus Open Data site from here.
+You can create new content from this page as well as manage all the existing content and files on your DKAN site from here.
 Files include things like images, videos, font files for icons, other graphics, etc.

 In any scenario, as a Site Manager you can use this page to look at the content on the site to see who created a particular piece of content, when it was last updated, its status (published or unpublished) and take action on existing content.